magaud/HRBnVMM/README.md

-# HRBnVMM - A formal correspondence between elements of HRBn and B-approximable real numbers
+# A formal correspondence between elements of HRBn and B-approximable real numbers

-# AUTHORS
+# Authors
 Nicolas Magaud

-# COMPILING THE DEVELOPMENT
+# Compiling the development

 Works with Coq 8.10.2 (January 2020).